berryes/contactbook/README.md

 # Contactbook CLI
 ###  Really small basic rust CLI app to store contacts. (school project)
 I wrote it in Rust just to get familiar with the language.
-I regret it.

 ### The requirements given by my teacher